GIWA welcomes all those with an interest in the grain industry to become a member. There are six different membership categories available:

 - Associate Member**

-GIWA is a not-for-profit, whole of value chain member industry association incorporated under the WA Associations Incorporation Act 2015.
-Its’ purpose is to support an effective and efficient export-oriented Western Australian grain industry.
+Established in 2008, the Grain Industry Association of Western Australia Inc (GIWA) is a not-for-profit, incorporated, whole of value chain member industry association.
+Its’ purpose is to support an effective and efficient Western Australian grain industry.

-GIWA has six Councils; GIWA Careers in Grain Council, GIWA Barley Council, GIWA Oat Council, GIWA Oilseeds Council, GIWA Pulse Council and GIWA Wheat Council.
+GIWA has five Councils; GIWA Barley Council, GIWA Oat Council, GIWA Oilseeds Council, GIWA Pulse Council and GIWA Wheat Council.

 A GIWA Membership will keep you informed and enable you to become more involved in the WA grains industry.
 GIWA continues to represent the full range of interests of those working within the WA supply chain.
 Some key benefits of GIWA Membership include: